bspeice/speice.io/_posts/2019-02-06-stacking-up.md

    ```
    -- [Compiler Explorer](https://godbolt.org/z/5WSgc9)

-2. Tracking when exactly heap allocation calls happen is difficult.
+2. Tracking when exactly heap allocation calls occur is difficult.
 It's typically easier to
    watch for `call core::ptr::real_drop_in_place`, and infer that a heap allocation happened
    in the recent past:
    ```rust